 We were first appointed auditors of Maersk Insurance A/S on 16 September 2011 for the financial year ending 31 December 2011.
-We have been reappointed annually by shareholder resolution for a total period of uninterrupted engagement of 9 years including the financial year 2019.
+We have been reappointed annually by shareholder resolution for a total period of uninterrupted engagement of eleven years including the financial year 2021.
+We were reappointed following a tender procedure at the general assembly on 30 March 2021.